ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 x86 CPUs have a set of registers called *model-specific registers* (MSRs), which can be read using the `RDMSR` instruction.
-Despite their name, some of these registers are now considered *architectural*, meaning they are part of the x86 architecture and are not specific to any particular CPU model.
-In the Intel documentation, those architectural MSRs are named with a `IA32_` prefix.
+Despite their name, some of these registers are considered *architectural*, meaning they are part of the x86 architecture and are not specific to a particular CPU model.
+In the Intel documentation, architectural MSRs are named with a `IA32_` prefix.

 **Note:** the `RDMSR` instruction is privileged and can't be executed from userspace.